Benjustme/BenBlipCreator/README.md

 This project does not redistribute FiveM assets directly.

 SQL (TABLE)
-Run the following SQL once on your database:
+Run the following SQL-Command or the data.sql file once on your database to create the needed table.

 CREATE TABLE IF NOT EXISTS ben_blips ( id INT AUTO_INCREMENT PRIMARY KEY,